W Wailes Wailes and Strang

 E A Wyon

 Edward Alexander Wyon (1842-72) was a London architect, the son of Edward William Wyon (1811-85), a successful sculptor, who belonged to the family of medallists and engravers of this name who had emigrated to Britain from Cologne, Germany in the C18.
 The son was born in Bloomsbury and in 1871 lived with his mother at 70 Mornington Road whilst, in what sounds rather an unconventional arrangement, his father resided next door.
 E A Wyon had an office in Duke Street, Adelphi (KD/L), but he died at Hastings, where his only recorded work is to be found.
-He was the author of A Memorial Volume of Poems, which appeared posthumously in 1874 and was reprinted as recently as 2008.
+He was also a poet and A Memorial Volume of Poems by him, which appeared posthumously in 1874 was reprinted as recently as 2008.

 Lit (on the Wyon family): L Forrer: The Wyons, 1917